Dual Process Learning: Controlling Use of In-Context vs. In-Weights Strategies with Weight Forgetting: (Structural) In-Context Learning is Transient

 \subsection{Training Dynamics}

-We examine (1) structural in-context learning and (2) the tradeoff between in-context and in-weight strategies over the course of training. \paragraph{Structural ICL} We find that the MultiBERTs are initially able to perform structural ICL, but that this capability is transient.
-In Figure~\ref{fig:natural_results} (Left), we present results from a probe trained on representations from Layer 7 as this layer achieves the highest probing validation performance on PTB-3.
-This is consistent with prior research which demonstrates that syntactic structures are encoded in the middle layers of MLMs \cite{tenney-etal-2019-bert, limisiewicz2020syntax}.
-Furthermore, results across all layers are presented in Appendix~\ref{sec:layerwise_sicl}.
-Structural ICL transience is evident as probe performance on Unseen Tokens tend to spike early in MultiBERT training before dropping to chance by the end of training.
-These results suggest that there is an inductive bias toward structural ICL that diminishes as information is encoded in the embeddings.
-As structural ICL confers the ability to generalize to rare and new tokens, this raises questions about how we can train models that maintain this ability throughout training. \paragraph{In-Context vs.\ In-Weights Strategies}
+We examine (1) structural in-context learning and (2) the tradeoff between in-context and in-weight strategies over the course of training. \paragraph{Structural ICL} We find that the MultiBERTs are able to perform structural ICL early in training, but that this capability is transient.
+We measure structual ICL by evaluating pretrained probe performance on the \textbf{Random Token} evaluation dataset.
+If a model determines POS using an in-context strategy that is invariant to the content of the probed token, then it should succeed at inferring the POS of the random tokens inserted in both slots.
+In Figure~\ref{fig:natural_results} (Left), we present accuracy on the \textbf{Random Token} dataset using a probe trained on representations from Layer 7, as this layer achieves the highest probing validation performance on PTB-3 (See Appendix~\ref{sec:layerwise_sicl} for results across all layers).
+We find a clear signature of structural ICL transience: probe performance on random tokens spikes early in MultiBERT training before dropping to chance by the end of training.
+These results suggest that there is an inductive bias toward structural ICL that diminishes as information is encoded in the model weights.\footnote{We also observe structural ICL transience in Pythia-1.4B (See Appendix~\ref{sec:sicl_decoder_gen})} As structural ICL confers the ability to generalize to rare and new tokens, this finding raises questions about how we can train models that maintain this ability throughout training. \paragraph{In-Context vs.\ In-Weights Strategies}